-If you have problems with your survey, it is not for your Conveyancer to comment on your adverse survey.
+If your survey reveals property defects it is not for your Conveyancer to comment.
 A survey relates to the condition of the property which is outside of your Conveyancer's expertise.
 Your Conveyancer deals with legal issues and title defects only.

 The condition of the property is something you, and your surveyor, or any experts you wish to instruct, should discuss.
 You will need to take a view on any issues revealed.

-The only advice your Conveyancer can give is to suggest that you reveal the survey to the Estate Agents and use this to re-negotiate the price.
-This is only applicable where the issues are significant.
+The only advice your Conveyancer can give is to suggest that you reveal the survey results to the Estate Agents and use this to re-negotiate the price.
+This is only applicable where the issues are significant and works are required.

 ISSUES FOR YOUR LEGAL ADVISOR

 The only part of the survey relevant to your Conveyancer is headed “Issues for legal advisor”.

 It may contain statements like the below, which are extracted from a survey...

 You should ask your Conveyancer to check whether Local Authority notifications, approvals and completion certificates have been obtained for structural alterations.
 They should also confirm that all statutory inspections have been made and appropriate completion certificates issued.
 If regulations have been breached or work carried out without the necessary approvals and certificates, then extensive and costly alteration works may be needed to ensure compliance.

 You should ask your Conveyancer to check for the existence, validity and transferability of guarantees/warranties and certificates for any items detailed within this survey.
 Any such guarantees/warranties should be transferable to you as the new owner.
 The extent of any work should also be confirmed.